 More research is needed to figure out the nuances of the ECS and to better understand how the ECS works.

-Stay tuned for the next blog all about how to modulate your endocannabinoid system with cannabinoids like CBD and others.
+Check out the next blog all about how to modulate your endocannabinoid system with cannabinoids like CBD and others.

 - An Introduction to the Endogenous Cannabinoid System